Glenn O'Brien: Life and career

 O'Brien was born in Cleveland, Ohio, where he attended the Jesuit St. Ignatius High School.
 O'Brien went to Georgetown University and edited the Georgetown Journal, which was founded by Condé Nast.
 O'Brien later studied film at the Columbia Graduate School of Arts and Sciences.

 In his early career, O'Brien was a member of Andy Warhol's Factory.
 He was one of the first editors of Warhol's Interview magazine.
 Bob Colacello, his classmate and the editor of Interview, hired him as an associate editor.
 O'Brien significantly extended the magazine's content beyond film by including fashion and music.
 He worked with artist Richard Bernstein to produce the elegant new Interview logo, which is still in use today.
 From early 1972 to the summer of 1973, O'Brien took over Colacello's role as the managing editor of Interview.

 After his departure for Rolling Stone magazine, he continued to write for Interview and returned as editor several times.
 He was a music critic for the publication in the punk era for which he penned the column "Glenn O'Brien's Beat" for 12 years.

-The Rolling Stones album Sticky Fingers (1971) features an image of O'Brien in his underwear on the inner sleeve, taken by Warhol.
+The Rolling Stones album Sticky Fingers (1971) features an image photographed by Warhol of O'Brien in his underwear on the inner layer of the front cover that was revealed upon unzipping the original jacket's physical zipper.

 In the late 1970s, O'Brien had a band called Konelrad, which he described as a "socialist-realist rock band".

 From 1978 to 1982, O'Brien hosted a New York city Public-access television cable TV show called TV Party.
 During this period, O'Brien edited several iconic downtown novels, including Kathy Acker's Blood and Guts in High School and The Correct Sadist by Terence Sellers.